MMM-ATM/.github/README.md

 2. A `call` statement of the MMM subroutine must be made.
 3. MMM library files must be linked against other binary object files.

 See the separate documentation [MMM Library](doc/Library.md) for more information about the MMM module and MMM subroutine.

-The MMM library files that must be linked are `libmmm.a`, which is the static-link library, and `mmm_main.mod`, which is the Fortran module file.
-Both of these files are provided in the `lib` directory.

-Linking of `libmmm.a` against other binary object files should only involve putting `libmmm.a` in the object file list, as long as the file can be located by the compiler.
-Note that only static linking is supported in this version.
-Please follow the instructions of your Fortran compiler to set appropriate options.

-The compilation of any source file that uses the `mmm_main` module requires the compiler to correctly locate the module file `mmm_main.mod` Most compiler search `*.mod` files in directories listed after the -I option.
-Module files are generally incompatible among different compilers.
-You will not be able to compile the driver program with compiler B if the MMM module is compiled using compiler A.

-The provided MMM library files are made available using different compilers and can be found in the tagged releases on Github.
-If your specific compiler is not supported, then please contact us in regards to adding support for your compiler.
+The `wrapper` directory also serves as an example of how to build an executable using the MMM library.
+See the make file and `mmm_wrapper.f90` source code for further details.

 ## Contact